ImMwiti/covid-19-analysis-hadoop-pyspark/README.md

 # Covid 19 Analysis With Hadoop and Pyspark

-# Loading Data into Hadoop and Starting Session in Pyspark
+## The First Step is Loading Data into Hadoop and Starting Session in Pyspark

 ## 1. Ingesting data in hadoop
  To ingest file in hadoop using this code on terminal